Deformation-driven intruders in light island-of-inversion nuclei: The island of inversion:

-Our calculated excitation spectrum is shown in Fig.~\ref{fig:li11ex}, as a function of $N_\mathrm{max}$ for both the chiral N3LO and Daejeon16 interactions (at fixed basis parameter $\hw=18\,\MeV$ and $12.5\,\MeV$, respectively).
-In the rightmost panels, we display the $\Nex$ decomposition of the ground state and excited $3/2^-$ states, in particular, illustrating how we may identify normal and intruder states from their NCSM wave functions~\cite{caprio2019:bebands-sdanca19,caprio2020:bebands,mccoy2024:12be-shape}.
+Our calculated excitation spectrum is shown in Fig.~\ref{fig:li11ex}~(left), as a function of $\Nmax$, for both the chiral N3LO and Daejeon16 interactions (at fixed basis parameter $\hw=18\,\MeV$ and $12.5\,\MeV$, respectively, chosen to approximately minimize the calculated ground state energy for each interaction).
+This figure highlights the different evolution with $\Nmax$ for normal (blue, shaded symbols) and intruder (red, open symbols) states, as well as nonnormal parity states (green, open symbols), discussed separately below.
+An illustration of how we may identify normal and intruder states from their NCSM wave functions~\cite{caprio2019:bebands-sdanca19,caprio2020:bebands,mccoy2024:12be-shape} is provided in Fig.~\ref{fig:li11ex}~(right), where we display the decomposition of the wave functions into $\Nex\hw$ components, in particular, for the $3/2^-$ levels.

-The $0\hw$ shell model picture for $\isotope[11]{Li}$ gives just $3/2^-$ and $1/2^-$ states, corresponding to finding the valence neutron in the $p_{3/2}$ and $p_{1/2}$ orbitals, respectively.
-Indeed, the two lowest calculated states (shaded symbols in Fig.~\ref{fig:li11ex}) match this expectation, and, from their decomposition into configurations with different $\Nex$, they are seen to be normal (with an exception related to mixing at high $\Nmax$, as discussed below).
-This is illustrated for the $3/2^-$ ground state in Fig.~\ref{fig:li11ex} (bottom right).
-Namely, the single largest contribution to the probability comes from $\Nex=0$ (in this case, a single configuration, the filled neutron $0p$ shell), although, naturally for a no-core calculation (see, \textit{e.g.}, Fig.~8 of Ref.~\cite{caprio2020:bebands}) this $0\hw$ configuration is ``dressed'' with a tail of smaller contributions from excited configurations.
+The $0\hw$ shell model picture for $\isotope[11]{Li}$ gives just two states, $3/2^-$ and $1/2^-$, corresponding to finding the valence proton in the $p_{3/2}$ or $p_{1/2}$ orbital, respectively.
+Indeed, the two lowest calculated states (blue, shaded symbols in Fig.~\ref{fig:li11ex}) match this expectation.

+From their decomposition into configurations with different $\Nex$, these states are clearly normal, as illustrated for the $3/2^-$ ground state in Fig.~\ref{fig:li11ex} (right, bottom).
+Namely, the single largest contribution to the probability comes from $\Nex=0$ (which, in this case, represents just a single configuration, that is, with a $p_{3/2}$ proton and a filled neutron $0p$ shell).
+However, naturally for a no-core calculation [see, \textit{e.g.}, Fig.~13(a) of Ref.~\cite{caprio2020:bebands}], this $0\hw$ configuration is ``dressed'' with a tail of smaller contributions from excited configurations.

-Then, several ``intruder'' states arise at higher energy in the calculation (open symbols in Fig.~\ref{fig:li11ex}), starting with a closely spaced $3/2^-$ and $1/2^-$.
-(There are many more such states, of which we only show the first $7/2^-$ and $5/2^-$ as representative examples.)
+Then, several intruder states arise at higher energy in the calculation (red, open symbols in Fig.~\ref{fig:li11ex}), starting with closely spaced $3/2^-$ and $1/2^-$ states.
+(There are many more such states, of which we only show the first $7/2^-$ and $5/2^-$ states as representative examples.)
 While these start at high energy, for low $\Nmax$, they rapidly descend with increasing $\Nmax$.
-The intruder nature of the excited $3/2^-$ and $1/2^-$ states (again, with an exception related to mixing, as discussed below) is illustrated for the excited $3/2^-$ state in Fig.~\ref{fig:li11ex} (top right).
-Note the negligible $0\hw$ contribution, of a few percent, while the strongest contribution comes from $2\hw$ configurations, which are again dressed with a tail of more highly excited oscillator configurations.